Brandy Alexander: In print

 The character Brandy Alexander in the novel Invisible Monsters by Chuck Palahniuk is named after the drink.

 Anthony Blanche orders four "Alexandra cocktails" in Evelyn Waugh's novel Brideshead Revisited.
-The Granada Television adaptation for television helped repopularize the drink in the 1980s.
 Christian Kracht repeats the four Brandy Alexanders motif in his 1995 novel Faserland.

 In Kurt Vonnegut's book, Mother Night, the protagonist suspects that an overly flattering article in the Herald Tribune about his neighbor was "written by a pansy full of Brandy Alexanders."